mmaelicke/scikit-gstat/README.rst

 -----------

 In case you use SciKit-GStat in other software or scientific publications, please reference this module.
+There is a `GMD <https://www.geoscientific-model-development.net>`_  publication in discussion.
+Please cite it like:

+  Mälicke, M.: SciKit-GStat 1.0: A SciPy flavoured geostatistical variogram estimation toolbox written in Python, Geosci.
+Model Dev.
+Discuss. [preprint],   https://doi.org/10.5194/gmd-2021-174, in review, 2021.

-It is published and has a DOI.
-It can be cited
+The code itself is published and has a DOI.
+It can be cited as:
-as:

   Mirko Mälicke, Egil Möller, Helge David Schneider, & Sebastian Müller.
 (2021, May 28).
     mmaelicke/scikit-gstat: A scipy flavoured geostatistical variogram analysis toolbox